Geoalert/mapflow-docs-en/docs_api/qgis_mapflow.rst

 User interface
 --------------

 You need to log in with your account to use the plugin.
-Go to `mapflow.ai <https://mapflow.ai/en>`_, register and write to the support service on the platform's website a request to provide access to the API for working with the plugin.
+Go to `mapflow.ai <https://mapflow.ai/en>`_, register and obtain API token for working with the plugin.

 Login window
 ~~~~~~~~~~~~